karamolegkos/Ethnikos_Organismos_Emvoliasmou/README.md

 # Ethnikos_Organismos_Emvoliasmou

-"Ethniko Organismos Emvoliasmou" is a project made by me, for the subject of "Online Programming" in the Department of Digital Systems (UNiversity Of Piraeus).
+"Ethniko Organismos Emvoliasmou" is a project made by me, for the subject of "Online Programming" in the Department of Digital Systems (University Of Piraeus).

 It contains the files below:
 - Web_App (Directory): A directory containing all the files needed to run the Web Application